Some people get Part A & Part B automatically

 You must pay your Part B premium every month for as long as you have Part B (even if you don’t use it).

-If you currently have Part B and you want to drop it, contact Social Security for instructions on how to submit a signed request.
-Your coverage will end the first of the month after Social Security gets your request.
+If your Medicare has started and you want to drop Part B, contact Social Security for instructions on how to submit a signed request.
+Your coverage will end the first day of the month after Social Security gets your request.

 If you drop Part B, you generally won’t be able to enroll in Part B again until the next General Enrollment Period (January 1 – March 31st) and you may have to pay a late enrollment penalty.